changetocoding/WebLessonPlan/Lesson14-Promises.md

 - https://classroom.udacity.com/courses/ud898 (lesson 1)

-Additional help for setting up exoplanet explorer
+Additional help for setting up exoplanet explorer (from the udacity lesson)

 1. Open up git Bash and clone the repo using git clone https://github.com/udacity/exoplanet-explorer
 2. Go to the folder using cd exoplanet-explorer and install gulp using npm install -g gulp bower